Skip to main content

 1) How does the emergence of the concept of intersectionality reflect some of the insights of intersectional analysis?

-3) What role does personal experience play in intersectionality, according to Collins and Bilge?
+3) What role does personal experience play in intersectionality?

-4) If multiple systems of inequality form articulated conjunctures, must we — and how might we — study them all at the same time?
+4) Must we — and how might we — study multiple systems of inequality all at the same time?

 Class Topics: